skybird23333/schoolboxplus/README.md

 ## Installation/update
 Because ~~the Chrome Web Store Developer registeration fee($5) is unaffordable~~ I have paid the fee but the approval process is far too tedius, you will have to install the extension locally.

+> **NOTE**: If you are updating, make sure to also reload the extension at the extensions page/restart chrome for changes to take effect.

 ### 1. Getting the files
 If you have Git or Github Desktop installed, preferably clone the repository instead.
 You can then pull later updates.